bharatbhusal/semester-routine/README.md

-# Class Routine Time Table
+# Semester Routine Time Table

-Welcome to the Class Routine Time Table project!
-This web application allows you to view and interact with a class routine for different days and times.
+Welcome to the Semester Routine Time Table project!
+This web application allows you to view and interact with a semester routine for different days and times.

 ## Table of Contents